Hyunk3l/hexagonal-architecture-kotlin-template/README.md

 ```
 you will be asked about a few configurations (name of the package, project etc.).
 Once done, open your `put-your-directory-here`.

+## How to run tests
+As you already know, there are three type of tests.
+You can run them separately or together:
+- Component: `./gradlew componentTest`
+- Integration: `./gradlew integrationTest`
+- Unit: `./gradlew unitTest`

+To run them together: `./gradlew test`

 ## Caveats
 - Domain is anemic: just a silly example :)